apple/foundationdb/documentation/sphinx/source/disk-snapshot-backup.rst

 Disk snapshot backup and Restore
 #################################

 This document covers disk snapshot based backup and restoration of a FoundationDB database.
 This tool leverages disk level snapshots and gets a point-in-time consistent copy of the database.
-The disk snapshot backup can be used to provide an additional level of protection in case of hardware or software failures, test and development purposes or for compliance reasons.
+The disk snapshot backup can be used for test and development purposes, for compliance reasons or to provide an additional level of protection in case of hardware or software failures.

 .. _disk-snapshot-backup-introduction: